Frequently Asked Questions

 How do I get a Real Nappies Helpful Use Guide (HUG)?

 Can I return my product?

 We always aim for make sure our customers love our products, but if you do need to return an order, we’re happy to help.
-Please see our Returns Page for details on how to return a product and the Returns Form to fill out.
+Please see our Returns Page for details on what can be returned, how to return a product and the Returns Form to fill out.

 I have two discount codes, can I use them together?

-Unfortunately, our system only allows one discount code to be used at a time.
+Unfortunately, only one discount code can be used at a time.
 This means you can't use two discount codes or sale codes on the same order.

 Tips and Tricks

 Simply find a way to warm them.
-Nobody, myself included, would want to have their bum wipes with a cold damp cloth.
-There are products out there that a dedicated to the cause, or you could do what we did and buy an old bottle warmer, fill with water and dip your wipes into the warm water before you clean baby's bottom.
+Nobody, myself included, would want to have their bum wiped with a cold damp cloth.
+Get an old bottle warmer or thermos flask, fill with warm water and wet your wipes with the warm water before you clean baby's bottom.
 Simple and effective.